 When you adopt a pet from Ruff Start, we truly hope it is a perfect match.
 However, we know this isn’t always feasible for many reasons.
 Please reach out to us for assistance.
 We often have resources to share to help keep your pet in your home.

 If you need to rehome your adopted Ruff Start pet, please follow the surrender process above but note in your application that your animal was originally adopted from our rescue.
 You may also disclose this when corresponding with our intake team via email.

-While we try our best to prioritize getting returned animals into rescue, we do still ask for your patience as we attempt to find an appropriate foster home for your animal.
-This process can take anywhere from hours to weeks dependent on the personality of the pet, type of foster home needed, and time of year.
+While we try our best to prioritize getting returned animals into rescue, we do ask for your patience as we attempt to find an appropriate foster home for your animal.
+This process can take anywhere from hours to weeks depending on the personality of the pet, type of foster home needed, and time of year.
 Your understanding of our foster-based model is greatly appreciated.

 However, because we are foster-based, we can never guarantee placement.
 To ensure the best possible outcome for your animal, you may also want to reach out to other rescue organizations and shelters for help placing your pet safely and quickly.